danainjax/danainjax.github.io/_posts/2020-11-14-sinatra_project_-_job_board_-_nine_to_five.markdown

     X You don't include changes in a commit that aren't related to the commit message

 What sticks out?

-Yes, the README.
+*The README. *

 That is where my story begins.

-How to get to the bottom of a README?
+# How to get to the bottom of a README?

 The most useful resource I found on this topic was submitted via slack by my cohort-mate, Joshua Collins.
 If you do not know what a readme is or how to make one this is your “go-to”.